tltommu/Distributed-Signal-Coherence-Classification/README.md

 ## Overview

-This project implements a machine learning pipeline for the **Distributed Signal Coherence Classification** Kaggle competition.
+This project implements a machine learning pipeline for the **Distributed Signal Coherence Classification** competition.

 The objective is to predict whether a signal sample contains **signal incoherence** using engineered numerical features.